sankalpsinha-cmos/mayanknagda.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

+Hi!
-Hi my name is Mayank Nagda.
-I have the following qualities:
+My name is Mayank Nagda.
+I have following qualities:

 - I am a Gallivanter.
-- Can easily and quickly chose the best food from the menu.
+- Can easily and quickly choose the best food from the menu.
 - I'm extremely loyal, if fed on time!
 - A big movie buff.
 - Football Fanatic (used to love cricket too).